 - This approach is designed to allow us to be responsive to any changes in public health guidance and to ensure we are able to deliver an engaging educational and student experience during a period when our ambitions for an increased amount of face-to-face delivery will hopefully become possible.

 With all this in mind, we are still in the process of reviewing and amending course timetables.
-More detailed information related to delivery start dates and programme scheduling will be provided in the coming weeks.
+More detailed information related to programme scheduling will be provided in the coming weeks.